-While New Jersey statutes and regulations contain specific reference to parents or guardians who are in the New Jersey National Guard or U.S. reserves, a 2009 court decision holds that a student whose parent is in the military full-time also retains the right to enroll in the district of the parent's domicile even if the parent and student live outside the district.209 The case involved tragic facts: a young father serving in the U.S. Army sent his adopted son, a student with disabilities, to live with his adoptive grandparents in Pennsylvania after the sudden death of his wife, who was the student's mother.
+While the rules discussed in section B above apply to parents or guardians who are in the New Jersey National Guard or U.S. reserves, a 2009 court decision holds that a student whose parent is in the military full-time also retains the right to enroll in the district of the parent's domicile even if the parent and student live outside the district.
+212 The case involved tragic facts: a young father serving in the U.S. Army sent his adopted son, a student with disabilities, to live with his adoptive grandparents in Pennsylvania after the sudden death of his wife, who was the student's mother.
 The father lived in army barracks and could not take the student with him after the student's mother died, and the grandparents, after one school year during which the student attended school in Pennsylvania, paid for the student to attend a residential placement in New Jersey and sought to enroll him in a New Jersey school district.
-The court held the New Jersey school district in which the student's father was domiciled responsible for the student's education, reasoning that the absence of a specific provision referring to children of full-time active duty service members should not be construed against these students: eligibility to enroll in a given school district is preserved so long as a parent remains "domiciled" there under common law principles.
+The court held the New Jersey school district in which the student's father was domiciled responsible for the student's education, reasoning that the absence of a specific provision referring to children of full-time active-duty service members should not be construed against these students: eligibility to enroll in a given school district is preserved so long as a parent remains "domiciled" there under common law principles.

 While the 2009 decision contains broad language suggesting that a given school district may remain responsible over a long period of time for the child of a full-time military parent, it should be interpreted with caution because of its unique facts, involving a single military parent who could not bring his disabled son along with him after his wife's death (prior to her death, the student and his mother had moved to various locations where the father was stationed).
-The case, moreover, does not address the potential applicability of the "one-year rule" (discussed in Section 2 of this publication) in the context of military families.210
+The case, moreover, does not address the potential applicability of the "one-year rule" (discussed in Section 2 of this publication) in the context of military families.213 district responsible for the educating students living on federal properties spanning more than a single school district.215